q3769/conseq4j/README.md

 ## Use it...
 For those that are in a hurry, skip directly to Setup 3.

-The typical use case is, in an asynchronous message consumer, you can do Setup 1.
+The typical use case is with an asynchronous message consumer.
+First off, you can do Setup 1.
 The messaging provider usually would make sure messages are delivered to the `onMessage` method in the same order the the provider received them, and won't deliver the next message until the first call to `onMessage` returns.
 So this all fine and good.
 Logically all messages are consumed in a single-thread fashion in the same/correct order as they are delivered.
 But globally processing all messages one after another is a bit slow, isn't it?
 ### Setup 1
 ```
 public class MessageConsumer {